BSc (Hons) Animal Behaviour and Wildlife Conservation

 The teaching methods focus on facilitating a student centred approach to enhance the independent learning that takes place outside of the classroom.

-The full-time route includes up to 16 hours of contact time per week, encompassing lectures, seminars, practicals and tutorials.
+The full-time route incorporates approximately 9-13 hours of contact time per week, encompassing lectures, seminars, practicals and tutorials.
+Additional to this time will be final project support sessions in your final year that you can book with your supervisor.

 You are also expected to carry out a significant amount of independent study in addition to contact time (approximately 25-30 hours a week).
-Independent study includes reading around the subject, preparing for tutorials and seminars, preparing for, and completing, module assessments; forming an essential part of your learning journey.
+Independent study includes reading around the subject, preparing for tutorials and seminars, and preparing for and completing module assessments.
+This independent study forms an essential part of your learning journey.

 You can expect to receive your timetable during induction week.